Xiddler/PORTABLE_ENV/dotfiles/cheat/fd.md

+# fd utility

-# modern replacement for fd
+modern replacement for find but not as fully featured

-# DONAGHS
-# e.g.  find filenames containing the pattern 'org'
+# find filenames containing the pattern 'org'

  fd --regex -i 'org'

 # go only 1 level deep

 ->%  fd  -d 1 <searchpattern>

+# combine files into a single file

+silly example: to combine all .py files into combined.py:

+->%  fd -e py -X cat > combined.py